 2.5.1 Physicochemical Analysis

 The pH of homogenized samples was measured at room temperature (25 ± 2 °C) using a digital pH meter (Hanna Instruments, USA) calibrated with standard buffer solutions (pH 4.0 and 7.0).
 Total soluble solids (TSS) were measured using a digital refractometer and expressed as °Brix (Atago, Japan).
-Viscosity was measured with a Brookfield viscometer (spindle #2, 60 rpm, 25 °C) and reported in mPa.s. it reflect consistency; significant changes could imply hydrocolloid breakdown or other colloidal changes.
+Viscosity was measured with a Brookfield viscometer (spindle #2, 60 rpm, 25 °C) and reported in mPa.s. which reflects consistency; significant changes could imply hydrocolloid breakdown or other colloidal changes.
 Color measurement was performed with a Minolta Chromameter (Konica Minolta, Japan) calibrated with a white standard plate, and results were expressed in CIE L, a, b values representing lightness, redness, and yellowness, respectively.
 All measurements were conducted in triplicate, and mean values were used for statistical analysis.

 2.5.2 Microbiological Analysis